Clinical Associate Professor of Law

 - B.A., English (cum laude), Duke University (1997)

 Professor Luke Everett graduated with honors (Order of the Coif) from the UNC School of Law in 2008 and returned in 2011 to teach first year Research, Reasoning, Writing, and Advocacy.
 After graduation, he served as managing partner of Everett & Everett, a general practice firm in Durham founded in 1906.
 He has practiced in many areas, including civil litigation, trusts and estates, federal securities fraud, small business guidance, family law, and state administrative matters.
 He has handled trial and appellate cases in the North Carolina courts, as well as appearing in federal circuit, district, and bankruptcy courts.
+In 2015, Professor Everett won a victory before the Supreme Court of the United States in Grady v.
+North Carolina, 135 S.Ct.
+1368 (2015), a case dealing with GPS monitoring.

 Along with teaching at the law school, Professor Everett regularly works with practicing lawyers on legal writing.
 In 2012 and 2013, he held workshops for every office of Legal Aid of North Carolina.
 He has also taught a number of CLE classes, including a webcast for the North Carolina Bar Association.
 Professor Everett writes a regular column for the newsletter of the Solo, Small Firm, and General Practice division of the Bar Association.